nikogura/redisproxy/README.md

 # Unimplemented Requirements

-It doesn't transparently proxy RESP.
-Honestly, if we want to go that far, let's just use Nginx.
+I chose not to transparently proxy RESP.
+Honestly, if we want to go that far, let's just use Nginx or HAProxy.

-It's lready proven, sets up in minutes.
+It's already proven, sets up in minutes.
+There's a whole lot of testing and support around it.
 Right tool for the right job.

 I might have taken a stab at it if I hadn't gone down the channel rabbit hole, but enough is enough.